 Joanne Chory is the Director of the Plant Biology Laboratory at the Salk Institute for Biological Studies.
 She has built a career at the forefront of plant biology and is known for her decades of research on the genetic pathways through which plants adapt to changing environments.
 Recognized as one of the greatest scientific innovators of our time, Joanne is a Howard Hughes Medical Institute investigator and a 2018 Breakthrough Prize winner, as well as winner of the 2018 Gruber Genetics Prize.
 She is a member of numerous prestigious scientific societies, including the National Academy of Sciences, the American Academy of Arts and Sciences, and the Royal Society of London.
 She has also been a mentor for a new generation of plant biologists.
 This project marks the culmination of her career with an effort to save our planet.
 As she puts it, “I’m trying to do something now for humankind, not just to please my brain or follow a scientific curiosity.
 I have two children, so I want to leave the world a better place.”

 Want to help Salk Institute’s super-plants make a dent in climate change?
-Become a project champion, and receive a newsletter packed with specifics on how you can take action.
+Sign up for The Audacious Project newsletter for updates and information about how you can get involved.

 Plants do an incredible job of neutralizing CO2.
 Help them do it even better by spreading this idea.